Lamb meatballs with barberries, dried figs, yogurt, and herbs

 Barberries are little red jewels, tart and delicious.
-They are most often used in Persian cuisine, and have cultural significance in wedding dishes, where their tartness symbol that life is not always sweet.
-These tiny berries are also seen in some North African cuisines where they are used instead of sumac.
-They are growing in popularity recently and are easily purchased at any Mediterranean store or on Amazon.
+They are most often used in Persian cuisine and have cultural significance in wedding dishes, where their tartness symbolizes that life is not always sweet.
+These tiny berries are also seen in some North African cuisines, where they are used instead of sumac.
+They have been growing in popularity recently and can be easily purchased at any Mediterranean store or on Amazon.

 This meatball dish is a very traditional Middle Eastern dish with lots of flavor.
-The tender meatballs are packed with delicious goodness and soaked in a broth that is a touch sweetened with dried figs and flavored with tons of fresh herbs, The yogurt tempers the flavors giving the dish a creamy texture.
-A lot of delicious-ness in one bowl.
-I serve this dish usually with bread, but you can also serve it with naan, couscous or rice.
+The tender meatballs are packed with delicious goodness and soaked in a broth that is a touch sweetened with dried figs and flavoured with tons of fresh herbs.
+The yoghurt tempers the flavours, giving the dish a creamy texture.
+There is a lot of deliciousness in one bowl.
+I serve this dish usually with bread, but you can also serve it with naan, couscous, or rice.

-Also check out this amazing meatball recipe on this site, Spiced Lamb Meatballs "Bar Oso".
+Also, check out this fantastic meatball recipe on this site, Spiced Lamb Meatballs "Bar Oso".

-Ottolenghi is a genius, and one of the first chefs to bring real Middle Eastern cuisine to the Western world.
-His cookbooks, yes I have all of them, are filled with wonderful recipes packed with flavor.
-I so want to dine at each of his restaurants in London!
+Ottolenghi is a genius and one of the first chefs to bring real Middle Eastern cuisine to the Western world.
+His cookbooks—yes, I have all of them—are filled with wonderful recipes packed with flavor.
+I want to dine at each of his restaurants in London!

 Ingredients: